-Motion capture and computational mechanics (head impact sensors, gait analysis, high density mapping of soft tissue mechanics, integration of medical imaging data with multi-scale and finite element modeling of musculoskeletal and brain injury biomechanics)
+Motion capture and computational mechanics (head impact sensors, gait analysis, integration of medical imaging data with multi-scale and finite element modeling of musculoskeletal and brain injury biomechanics)

 In addition, biomedical engineering faculty and students have access to other WPI facilities and resources at Gateway Park, including courses and equipment housed in the Biomanufacturing Education and Training Center (BETC), and courses and events at the Foisie School of Business, both located next door to LSBC at 50 Prescott Street.
 Robotics Program research laboratories are located across the street at 85 Prescott Street.